coleygroup/desp/processing/README.md

 ### 4. Extract training examples

-Ensure the following are in `/processing/data/`:
+Create the director `/processing/output/`, and ensure the following are in `/processing/data/`:
 - `filtered_train.jsonl` (training split retro reactions with templates)
 - `filtered_fwd_train.jsonl` (filtered training split forward reaction with templates)
 - `val_rxns_with_template.jsonl` (validation split retro reactions with templates)
 - `building_blocks.pkl` (pickled dictionary indexed by building block SMILES.
 For our paper, we use a filtered version of the eMolecules dataset used by [Chen et al. 2020](https://www.dropbox.com/s/ar9cupb18hv96gj/retro_data.zip?e=1&dl=0).
-Our version can be found in `desp_data.zip` in our [figshare](https://figshare.com/articles/preprint/25956076))
+Our version can be found in `desp_data.zip` in our [figshare](https://figshare.com/articles/preprint/25956076)).

 ```Python
 $ python 04_extract_fwd_training.py